RedHatInsights/cloud-services-config/README.md

 If you have a first-level application, this field indicates which group should be managed by this module.

+##### app_id.frontend.module.manifest

+If your application shares same manifest as other app or your manifest is located on completely different path, you can pass the path to it in this option.
 #### app_id.frontend.paths

 This is the list of URL paths where your app will be located.